Galapagos in May – Top 5 Highlights

 When the eggs hatch, the chicks stay together in nurseries while their parents fly off to sea in search of food.
 Their parents are model parents, remaining mates until one of them dies.

-May is the crossover month of the rainy season which ironically is the sunniest season in the Islands and the dry season which runs from June to December.
+May is the changeover month between the rainy season – which ironically is the sunniest season in the Islands – and the dry season which runs from June to December.
 It usually rains for a short time at least once a day but the rest of the time it’s warm and sunny.
 Due to the influence of the Southern Trade winds creating a lovely breeze, the more intense heat of the previous months diminishes, making it the perfect temperature for exploring.
 In May you have the added advantage that the sea is nice and warm too, perfect for snorkelling or diving.
 From June onwards the sea cools as the Humboldt Current starts to make its presence felt.

-Galapagos Finch chicks5.
+Cactus finch blue5.
 Galapagos Finch chicks

 The Galapagos finches are the most famous land birds in the Galapagos, due to the role they played in Darwin’s theory of evolution.
 The thirteen slightly different species are easy to spot on each island, although it takes a trained eye to tell them apart.
 May is the month when the chicks hatch and start to be visible.
 Although the birds are dull coloured and not the most exciting to look at, they are very noisy and curious and of course play a huge role in natural history!